gumaerc-testorg/21g.059-spring-2008/content/pages/assignments.md

 *   Topic A: Why do we study Martin Luther's theology in a class on European intellectual history?
 *   Topic B: Reconstruct the line of argument pursued by Galilei in his "Letter to the Grand Duchess Christina."

-Style: Limit quotations to a maximum of 50 words total and document your sources according to the MLA style manual ([here](http://web.mit.edu/writing/NEW/)), where you will also find pertinent advice on avoiding plagiarism.
+Style: Limit quotations to a maximum of 50 words total and document your sources according to the MLA style manual ({{% resource_link "5c6e15ab-2b00-43be-bbc2-995dd46a83e8" "here" %}}), where you will also find pertinent advice on avoiding plagiarism.
 Information about your name, course, semester, topic etc. should be placed on a separate title page and must not be included in the word count.
 Please double-space and staple all pages.

 Mariel Dela Cruz, "Luther's Place in European Intellectual History." ({{% resource_link 19c2738b-ab54-3d6e-e092-74d85db0e7c8 "PDF" %}})